 Home | Publications | Presentations | Teaching | Contact

-Dr Norrie is an interdisciplinary scholar of monarchy, gender, religion, and early modern England with broad research interests in royal authority across the globe, particularly female kingship.
-Aidan's many publications reflect this diverse range of interests, and can be viewed on the Publications page.
+Dr Norrie has extensive teaching and administrative experience gained at universities in three different countries, a track record of securing competitive funding, and is passionate about expanding access to higher education.
+They are an interdisciplinary scholar of monarchy, gender, religion, and early modern England with broad research interests in royal authority across the globe, particularly female kingship.
+Aidan’s many publications reflect this diverse range of interests, and can be viewed on the Publications page.

 Aidan's primary research focus is Elizabeth I of England, and they study and contextualise the last Tudor monarch's reign and afterlife in a highly interdisciplinary fashion.
 Their monograph, Elizabeth I and the Old Testament: Biblical Analogies and Providential Rule, provides a fresh reassessment of this vital component of Elizabethan royal iconography, showing how biblical typology functioned as a powerful religio-political tool for Elizabeth across her reign.